owen7900/cmpe458/README.md

 - Change the predefined type for Char to be a predefined type for String in the predefined type table entries and their initialization.
 Change all references to the Char type ref in the program to reference String instead
 - Change the predefined type "text" to reference String instead of Char
 - Add cases for the new semantic operations `oSymbolTblStripScope` and `oSymbolTblMergeScope` to the `SslWalker`.
 The implementation of `oSymbolTblStripScope` is like `oSymbolTblPopScope` except that it should not decrement the lexical level.
 That is, it just changes all the `identSymbolTblRefs` for the symbols in the top scope to their `symbolTblLink` values, and that's all.
 (This has the effect of removing them from visibility even though they are technically still in the table.
 A bit of a hack, but easy and correct.)
 Unlike `oSymbolTblPopScope`, be careful not to change `symbolTableTop`, `typeTableTop` and `lexicLevelStackTop` in `oSymbolTblStripScope` since we don’t want to remove anything from the tables in this case.
 The implementation of `oSymbolTblMergeScope` is easy - it just has to decrement the lexical level without changing any ident links
-- Change `oAllocateVariable` to handle allocation of Strings (size 1024)
+- Change `oAllocateVariable` to handle allocation of Strings (size 1024) -- DONE Matthew
 - Change all the assertions that insist on the top of the `SymbolStack` being `syProcedure` to allow for `syPublicProcedure` as well

 ## Phase 2